CLIUtils/CLI11/README.md

 #### Subcommand options

-There are several options that are supported on the main app and subcommands.
+There are several options that are supported on the main app and subcommands and option_groups.
 These are:

 -   `.ignore_case()`: Ignore the case of this subcommand.
 Inherited by added subcommands, so is usually used on the main `App`.
 -   `.ignore_underscore()`: 🆕 Ignore any underscores in the subcommand name.
 Inherited by added subcommands, so is usually used on the main `App`.
 -   `.allow_windows_style_options()`: 🆕 Allow command line options to be parsed in the form of `/s /long /file:file_name.ext`  This option does not change how options are specified in the `add_option` calls or the ability to process options in the form of `-s --long --file=file_name.ext`
 -   `.fallthrough()`: Allow extra unmatched options and positionals to "fall through" and be matched on a parent command.
 Subcommands always are allowed to fall through.
+-   `.disable()`: Specify that the subcommand is disabled, if given with a bool value it will enable or disable the subcommand or option group.
+-   `.exludes(option_or_subcommand)`: If given an option pointer or pointer to another subcommand, these subcommands cannot be given together.
+In the case of options, if the option is passed the subcommand cannot be used and will generate an error.
+-   `.require_option()`: Require 1 or more options or option groups be used.
+-   `.require_option(N)`: Require `N` options or option groups if `N>0`, or up to `N` if `N<0`. `N=0` resets to the default 0 or more.
+-   `.require_option(min, max)`: Explicitly set min and max allowed options or option groups.
+Setting `max` to 0 is unlimited.
 -   `.require_subcommand()`: Require 1 or more subcommands.
 -   `.require_subcommand(N)`: Require `N` subcommands if `N>0`, or up to `N` if `N<0`. `N=0` resets to the default 0 or more.
 -   `.require_subcommand(min, max)`: Explicitly set min and max allowed subcommands.
 Setting `max` to 0 is unlimited.
 -   `.add_subcommand(name="", description="")` Add a subcommand, returns a pointer to the internally stored subcommand.
 -   `.add_subcommand(shared_ptr<App>)` 🚧 Add a subcommand by shared_ptr, returns a pointer to the internally stored subcommand.
 -   `.got_subcommand(App_or_name)`: Check to see if a subcommand was received on the command line.
--   `.get_subcommands(filter)`: The list of subcommands given on the command line.
+-   `.get_subcommands(filter)`: The list of subcommands that match a particular filter function.
+-   `.add_option_group(name="", description="")`: Add an option group to an App,  an option group is specialized subcommand intended for containing groups of options or other groups for controlling how options interact.
 -   `.get_parent()`: Get the parent App or nullptr if called on master App.
 -   `.get_option(name)`: Get an option pointer by option name will throw if the specified option is not available,  nameless subcommands are also searched
 -   `.get_option_no_throw(name)`: 🚧 Get an option pointer by option name.
 This function will return a `nullptr` instead of throwing if the option is not available.